Steward and the King, The

 Gimli sat with a double sorrow, trying to put to deep memory what little he had seen of Balin's book, before the underground battle had begun.
 "After so long without word ...
 We feared.
 We did not want our fear to be true.
 There were many that said to Balin, 'Do not do this.' -- "

 Legolas looked at Aragorn, though his question was directed to the dwarf.
 "Were there not others who gave him encouragement?
 Before we came to the tomb, you were hopeful."

 "It ever was a dream of mine, to enter Moria.
 I was glad when he, when Gandalf -- I still -- such work has never since ...
 It is veiled all in sorrow, now."

-“There were wonders built in Gondor, also,” Faramir said.
-“It was my joy to be born there, the tower and the walls.”
+"There were wonders built in Gondor, also," Faramir said.
+"It was my joy to be born there, the tower and the walls."
 They had all spoken of their homes before, but the ache was stronger now.
-“Boromir didn’t want me to travel so far alone,” he admitted, “but it had to be me.
+"Boromir didn't want me to travel so far from Gondor," he admitted, "but it had to be me.
 I had the dream.
 It was a summons.
-He wanted to come, but we couldn’t both.
+He wanted to come, but we couldn't both.
 My father pretended agreement, then used that as a reason to prevent me altogether -- I was to take others with me.
 Three would safer, but too slow.
 And he could not spare so much, when everywhere was undermanned.
-Boromir saw his strategy and finally trusted me, and I alone was sent.”
+Boromir saw his strategy and finally trusted me, and I alone was sent."

 "He didn't want you to make this journey?"

 "No. But he believed in the importance of the dream.
 It came so often.
 He is protective of me, proud of what I did in Ithilien, but he is angry at any danger I put myself into."